nlieurance/User-Manual/howiwork.md

 ## Communication preferences
 These are my favorite tools for keeping in touch:
 - **Slack**: Team channels are great.
-Directs messages work well for me too.
+Direct messages work well for me too.
 - **Zoom**: Let's hop on a call and chat about that project.
 - **Email**: I check my messages once or twice a day.